 The School House which was part of the old school remains, and can be seen adjacent to the present building.

-68 Gornal men lost their lives in the Great War (1914-1918), many local family names are obvious in the list.
+Many local family names are obvious in the list.

 TO THE GLORY OF GOD AND IN LOVING MEMORY OF THE MEN OF LOWER GORNAL WHO GAVE THEIR LIVES FOR THEIR COUNTRY IN THE GREAT WAR 1914 - 1918